ZSH vs Bash – Which Shell is better?

 No.FeatureBashZsh

-15File Name GenerationBoth ZSH and Bash support file name generation, also known as “filename expansion,” which allows you to use wildcard characters to match and expand filenames.ZSH has a few additional features for file name generation, such as the ability to use the ** operator to perform recursive expansion, and the ability to use the extendedglob shell option to enable additional expansion patterns.
+15File Name GenerationBoth bash and zsh support file name generation, also known as “filename expansion,” which allows you to use wildcard characters to match and expand filenames.ZSH has a few additional features for file name generation, such as the ability to use the ** operator to perform recursive expansion, and the ability to use the extendedglob shell option to enable additional expansion patterns.

 File Name Generation

-By the look of it zsh definately better than bash.
-Because of its added capablities over bash apple ships Macos with zsh as the default shell in its terminals.
-That said ultimately, the choice between ZSH and Bash will depend on your specific needs and preferences.
-Both shells have their own strengths and weaknesses, and both can be effective for a wide range of tasks.
+By the look of it zsh definitely better than bash.
+Because of its added capabilities over bash, apple ships macOS Catalina and higher with zsh as the default shell in its terminals.
+That said, ultimately, the choice between bash and zsh will depend on your specific needs and preferences.
+Both shells have their own strengths and weaknesses on a Linux system, and both can be effective for a wide range of tasks.
 It may be helpful to try both shells and see which one you prefer for your particular use case.
+Both the shells can be installed easily on any Linux distribution such as Ubuntu, although Bash is the default in most Linux distributions.